 Here is how it went down.
 I arrived at the medspa and the nurse applied numbing cream which sat on my face for 30 minutes.
 Then she had me wash my face and lie down.
 She ran a motorized needling pen over my skin three different times going deeper each time and kinda beat up on my frown line area because that is where most of my wrinkles were.

-I have not had it done in a while because I am now fast approaching 50 and I discovered Halo, but if I had not found my best friend, Halo, I would get microneedling done once every three to four months to keep my skin producing more collagen and remodeling what I already have.
+I have not had it done in a while because I am now fast approaching 50 and I discovered Halo, but if I had not found my best friends, Halo, Scarlet, Morpheus8, and Neogen I would get microneedling done once every three to four months to keep my skin producing more collagen and remodeling what I already have.